 How to Write an Awesome Headline

 So, what is the low down on blog headlines?
 In this post I will be discussing format, relevance and the all important hook!
 I will preface by stating my personal preference.
 Why?
-Because I want you to proceed through this post with the upmost confidence that I value the integrity of your blog.
+Because I want you to proceed through this post with the utmost confidence that I value the integrity of your blog.

 I’m just going to come out and say it.
 I really begrudge those super awesome, catchy blog titles…that lure you in and DON’T deliver half of what you expected.